 What is the difference between an instructional video and a walkthrough video?

-How long should a walkthrough video be?
+How long should an instructional video be?

 Stop spending hours on tedious video editing that produces unclear results.
 Creating a polished instructional video walkthrough no longer needs to be a bottleneck in your work.
 By combining a structured framework, intentional cursor movements, and a tool designed for efficiency, you can produce professional-grade tutorials that reduce support tickets, improve user onboarding, and scale your knowledge-sharing efforts.
 You now have a clear, repeatable system to solve this problem for good.